Jasmin Akter: Cricket career

 With the help of an after school club coach, she still found another route into sport as a means of release and thus her talent for cricket was discovered.
 Akter's skills were quickly recognised, she was made captain and tried for the county team, Yorkshire County, despite being teased for being a girl in a traditionally male sport.

 She has said Sport is something that I feel I'm born to do.
 It's something that I'm really confident in and shows who I am.
 Akter also coached the younger children locally and was spotted by the charity Centrepoint who support young homeless people, and which was putting together an England national team, for a Street Child Cricket World Cup.
 Akter was made England's captain.

-The Street Child World Cup competition was for cricket teams of young people from deprived backgrounds (aged 13–17) from Bangladesh, England, India, Mauritius, Nepal, Tanzania and the West Indies playing competitively for their respective national teams, in London and Cambridge and also attending a mini-congress on their human rights run alongside the sporting tournament.
+The Street Child World Cup competition was for cricket teams of young people from deprived backgrounds (aged 13–17) from Bangladesh, England, India, Mauritius, Nepal, Tanzania, and the West Indies playing competitively for their respective national teams, in London and Cambridge and also attending a mini-congress on their human rights run alongside the sporting tournament.
 Akter spoke about the 'light at the end of the tunnel' this opportunity gave her, at an associated event at the UK Parliament.

 After an easy win in the semi-final against Tanzania, England's final was against India South and was played at the famous Lord's Cricket Ground in London just before the International Cricket Council Cricket World Cup internationals.
 Akter said she was really proud to be playing on the same ground as her sporting heroes like Ben Stokes.
 It was a close match, Akter's team losing in the final over.
 The Lord's steward, Ted Clark is quoted as welcoming the new young international talent into the sport, but also asking 'why in 2019, are children still sleeping on the street?'

 A future Street Child World Cup is planned for the next ICC Cricket World Cup in India in 2023.

 Recognition

 For her success at the sport, against the odds, and encouraging others in an all-Asian girls team, Akter was named as one of the BBC's top 100 Women in 2019, for inspiring and influencing others globally.
 She was quoted as saying about how she feels in her sport: All I know is the feeling, the sheer pleasure of the motion feels greater when every breath blows with liberation.'

 Akter is now studying BTEC 3 diploma in business at Bradford College and aims to do a degree in accountancy next.
-She continues to coach and volunteer and to inspire others, saying:
+She continues to coach and volunteer and to inspire others.

-“I have broken barriers; I rose above the expectations and it is important that young girls from all different backgrounds can see that”.

 Akter was shortlisted with Sabeha Salam at the Yorkshire County Cricket Club as one of the Rising Stars in Sport at the British Muslim Awards in 2020.